jondjones-poc/jondjones-poc/README.md

 I'm Jon and this account is a show case of stuff that I like working on.

-🔭 I’m currently working on codingmusclememory.com
+🔭 I’m currently working on completing a #100DaysOfCoding challenge

-🌱 I’m currently learning Svelte, Web Componeonts, CSS ANimations 💬 Ask me about anything (within reason).
+🌱 I’m currently learning Svelte, Web Componeonts and CMS animations

+💬 Ask me about anything (within reason)

 📫 How to reach me: www.jondjones.com